numpy/numpy/doc/neps/nep-0055-string_dtype.rst

 It's impossible for ``StringDType`` to support the Python buffer protocol, so Cython will not support idiomatic typed memoryview syntax for ``StringDType`` arrays unless special support is added in Cython in the future.
-We have some preliminary ideas for ways to either update the buffer protocol [7]_ or make use of the Arrow C data interface [8]_ to expose NumPy arrays for DTypes that don't make sense in the buffer protocol, but those efforts will likely not come to fruition in time for NumPy 2.0.
+We have some preliminary ideas for ways to either update the buffer protocol [10]_ or make use of the Arrow C data interface [11]_ to expose NumPy arrays for DTypes that don't make sense in the buffer protocol, but those efforts will likely not come to fruition in time for NumPy 2.0.
 This means adapting legacy Cython code that uses arrays of fixed-width strings to work with ``StringDType`` will be non-trivial.
 Adapting code that worked with object string arrays should be straightforward since object arrays aren't supported by the buffer protocol either and will likely have no types or have ``object`` type in Cython.

+We will add cython ``nogil`` wrappers for the C API functions added to work with packed strings to ease integration with downstream cython code.

 Missing data support
 ********************